Content updates

 Refer to Appendix A: Physical and Cognitive Developmental Milestones in the SDM Policy and procedures manual to assist in assessing domain 8 Child development and intellectual ability in the child strengths and needs assessment.

-Complete a child strengths and needs assessment for each child in their ongoing intervention event.
-Every time a case plan is reviewed, complete a subsequent child strengths and needs assessment in the child’s new ongoing intervention event, using information obtained during the review process.
+Compete the child strengths and needs assessment form for each child in their ongoing intervention cycle.
+Every time a case plan is reviewed, complete subsequent child strengths and needs assessment form in the child’s new ongoing intervention cycle, using information obtained during the review process.

 Practice prompt